instrumenta/kubeval/docs/index.md

       --force-color                 Force colored output even if stdout is not a TTY -h, --help                        help for kubeval
-      --ignore-missing-schemas      Skip validation for resource definitions without a schema -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master") --openshift                   Use OpenShift schemas instead of upstream Kubernetes -o, --output string               The format of the output of this script.
+      --ignore-missing-schemas      Skip validation for resource definitions without a schema --ignored-path-patterns       A comma-separated list of regular expressions specifying paths to ignore --ignored-filename-patterns   An alias for ignored-path-patterns -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master") --openshift                   Use OpenShift schemas instead of upstream Kubernetes -o, --output string               The format of the output of this script.
 Options are: [stdout json]